 Article A1 – Principles governing sales promotions

-All sales promotions should deal fairly and honourably with consumers, and should respect the principles of data protection and privacy.
+All sales promotions should interact with consumers in a fair, respectful and honourable way while upholding the Code’s data protection and privacy principles.

-All sales promotions should be so designed and conducted as to meet reasonable consumer expectations associated with the advertising or promotion thereof.
+The design and implementation of sales promotions should align with the consumers’ reasonable expectations as set by the promotion.

-The administration of sales promotions and the fulfilment of any obligation arising from them should be prompt and efficient.
+The administration of sales promotions and the fulfilment of any obligation arising from them should be prompt and efficient and consistent with the presentation of the promotion.

 The terms and conduct of all sales promotions should be transparent to all participants.